CIS-UO/assembler_2022/docs/HOWTO-assembler.md

 or a data value.
 That leaves how it gets those dicts in the first place.

-## How Assembler Phase 1 Parses Assembly Language
+## Assembler Phase 1 Parses Assembly Language

 At the very beginning of ```assemble``` we find the line